Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-\paragraph{$\ell$-1 periodogram} The $\ell$-1 periodogram (\cite{Hara_2016}) is designed to detect periodic signals in unevenly sampled time series, similar to the Lomb-Scargle (\cite{Scargle_1982}) periodogram, but less prone to aliasing.
-Primarily developed for exoplanet detection in radial velocity data, it can also be applied to other fields requiring periodicity detection.
-We use this periodogram to analyze the split data and find identical results to those obtained from the GLS in Sect.~\ref{subsub:GLSchunk}, thus opting for not reporting it here for the sake of brevity.
+To verify this analytical result, we also computed the global p-value by direct Monte Carlo resampling.
+For each of $10^6$ synthetic trials, we drew one random max-power value per epoch from its own bootstrap null distribution, converted these draws to p-values using the same rank procedure as the observed data, and computed the resulting $X^2$.
+The empirical fraction of synthetic trials exceeding $X^2_{\rm obs}$ is $p_{\rm global} = 2.18 \times 10^{-3}$, in agreement with the analytical result to within Monte Carlo precision.
+The full empirical null distribution and its analytical $\chi^2_{14}$ prediction are shown in Fig. \ref{fig:Fischer}, the agreement between the two confirms that the per-epoch bootstrap p-values are well-calibrated and that the assumptions underlying Fisher's test are met.

-\paragraph{PDC, \texttt{USuRPER} and \texttt{SPARTA} periodograms} The Phase Distance periodogram (PDC) (\cite{Shay_2017}) is a model-independent tool for periodicity detection in astronomical time series, designed to detect general periodicities in unevenly sampled data. \cite{Binnenfeld_2020} extended it via \texttt{USuRPER}, a method for detecting periodic variation in time series of astronomical spectra.
-The novelty of \texttt{USuRPER} lies in its ability to detect periodic variations in the overall spectra directly, without relying on specific scalar quantities like radial velocities or activity indicators.
-This method is ideal for identifying and analyzing signals associated with stellar activity and pulsations. \cite{Binnenfeld_2020} further enhanced this approach, enabling the separation of spectral shape variations from bulk Doppler shifts related to orbital motion.\\
+\paragraph{Other periodograms methods} \paragraph{$\ell$-1 periodogram} The $\ell$-1-norm-based periodogram, hereafter the $\ell$-1 periodogram \cite{Hara_2016} searches for periodic signals in unevenly sampled time series, similar to the Lomb-Scargle \cite{Scargle_1982} periodogram, but less prone to aliasing.
+We use this periodogram to analyze the epochs and find identical results to those obtained from the GLS.